 Benign causes of large bowel obstruction are strictures secondary to diverticular disease or inflammatory bowel diseases, as well as volvulus, most commonly of the sigmoid colon.
 Occasionally the sigmoid colon can get obstructed in a left inguinal hernia sac.

 Colorectal malignancies start occurring more commonly in the fifth decade of life, although the incidence of colorectal cancer has recently stabilized and is even slightly regressive in most parts of the developed world.
-The risk is approximately 6% lifetime.
+The risk is approximately a 6% lifetime risk.
 There now appears to be an increase in presentation of patients younger than 50 with colorectal malignancies, and since this group of patients does not currently fall into screening recommendations, they may present with aggressive and advanced disease in the emergency setting.

-Closed loop obstruction is a surgical emergency.
-If inflow and outflow of the colon are both obstructed (classical examples are a sigmoid volvulus or an obstructing sigmoid colon cancer with a competent ileocecal valve), the obstructed bowel will continue to distend, owing to a significant amount of gas-forming bacteria trapped inside.
+Closed-loop obstruction is a surgical emergency.
+If inflow and outflow of the colon are both obstructed (classical examples are a sigmoid volvulus or obstructing sigmoid colon cancer with a competent ileocecal valve), the obstructed bowel will continue to distend, owing to a significant amount of gas-forming bacteria trapped inside.
 This will eventually lead to vascular compromise, initially affecting the venous outflow, leading to further congestion until the arterial inflow ceases.
 Ischaemia, necrosis and eventual perforation of the obstructed segment occur.
 The part of the colon most at risk of perforation is the caecum as it has the thinnest wall compared to other parts of the colon.

 While the colon is obstructed and distending, mucosal ischemia can lead to bacterial translocation of the gut flora, increasing the risk that the patient will present with bacteremia and sepsis.